 Government guidance still states that if employees can work from home, they should still continue to do so.
-However for those who cannot work from home, the Government is encouraging employers to welcome back their workforce, providing the workplace is safe enough to do so.
+However for those who cannot work from home, the Government is encouraging employers to welcome back their workforce, providing the workplace is COVID-secure and safe enough to do so.

 Here are a few tips on how to get your workplace COVID-secure, so you can reassure employees that they will remain safe while at work.

 Employers should look to encourage social distancing wherever possible.
 Although offices, warehouses and factories were never designed with social distancing in mind, there are several ways you can control people flow.

 - Use floor markings to reinforce social distancing rules and introduce one-way flow at entry and exit points.
 Try to create one entrance and a separate exit to reduce the risk of employees passing each other and to ease congestion points in the building.
 Communicate these changes clearly with signage.

 - Provide handwashing facilities, or hand sanitiser where not possible, at entry and exit points.